 If you’ve ever wondered what it might be like to stay on a mini estate of your own, then Buddle Place is just the spot to live out that dream.

-Behind the gates and stone walls and in the grounds of a Grade II listed farmhouse are two beautifully restored and decorated buildings, The Barn and The Stable.
-Sleeping four and six people respectively, both holiday cottages are furnished in a contemporary style to a high and luxurious standard and have their own south facing gardens with glimpses to the sea and have been planted with sun loving flowers and shrubs which thrive in the warm south Island micro climate.
+Sleeping four and six people respectively, both holiday cottages are furnished in a contemporary style to a high and luxurious standard and have their own south facing gardens with glimpses to the sea and have been planted with sun loving flowers and shrubs which thrive in the warm south Island microclimate.